3inar/crime_rates/README.md

-# crime_rates

-Welcome to ProjectTemplate!

-This file introduces you to ProjectTemplate, but you should eventually replace the contents of this file with an introduction to your project.
-People who work with your data in the future will thank you for it, including your future self.
+# Supporting data and code to "Empirical bayes shrinkage estimation of crime rate statistics"

+This repo holds code and data to reproduce all analyses and figures in our article.
+The `scr/` directory holds the pertinent code.
+Please see the different `README` files in the different sub-directories for details.
+The data should be fetched and loaded for each analysis in `src/`.
+However, some times SSB changes things (such as column names).
+In case that happens we have provided a backup data set in the proper format in `src/data/`.
+The `reports/` directory holds some different analyses that aren't used directly in the article.
+We don't guarantee that these still run by themselves.

+## How to use this resource
+We created this project with ProjectTemplate.
 ProjectTemplate is an R package that helps you organize your statistical analysis projects.
-Since you're reading this file, we'll assume that you've already called `create.project()` to set up this project and all of its contents.

-To load your new project, you'll first need to `setwd()` into the directory where this README file is located.
+To load this project, you'll first need to `setwd()` into the directory where this README file is located.
 Then you need to run the following two lines of R code: